ryanfelipe/faker-chrome/README.md

 When you right click on a field, you can go to the option "Faker" and choice some option, so the value go to be generated in your input.

-If you don't select a input or a "writable" field, the value generated go to be show in your screen with a alert.
+If you don't select a input or a "editable" field, the value generated go to be show in your screen with a alert.